-The resources are reported within a "resource pit", which was developed using a U.S. 1,800/0 Au price and a 60% recovery.
+The resources are reported within a "resource pit", which was developed using a U.S. \$1,800/oz Au price and a 60% recovery.
 This resource pit represents what it is reasonable to expect may be recoverable in the near future from CSH.